-Satan is my Hero will be a popular non-fiction research work centering on Promethean courage as a means to restore the pre-Christian ethical system of heroism and the virtues of blasphemy – that is, standing up to God and refusing his authority – thereby justifying the Romantic reading of Satan as the real hero of Paradise Lost (and the entire Christian epic.)
+Evil be my Good will be a popular non-fiction research work centering on Promethean courage as a means to restore the pre-Christian ethical system of heroism and the virtues of blasphemy – that is, standing up to God and refusing his authority – thereby justifying the Romantic reading of Satan as the real hero of Paradise Lost (and the entire Christian epic.)

-I’m planning to finish the intro, first 2 chapters and book proposal this summer, hook a few celeb blurbs, and get published!
-With any luck it will be out early in 2013.
+I’m planning to finish the intro, first 2 chapters and book proposal this winter, hook a few celeb blurbs, and get published!
+With any luck it will be out in 2014.
 Want to be a beta reader and get a free review copy?
 Leave your email in the box below and I’ll fill you in on the details once the book is ready.

 (Below is some of the academic content I’ve been writing for my PhD Thesis, but I’ll need to tone this book down to make it interesting and accessible).